France with Kids: Hidden Gems for Unforgettable Family Adventures

 - Explored quirky local museums, like Musée de la Magie, which our magician-obsessed youngest declared “the best in France”

-For families looking to skip long lines and tourist crushes, these oddball stops can end up being highlights.
+For families looking to skip long lines and tourist crowds, these oddball stops can end up being highlights.

 Where to Stay

-For exploring less touristy spots with kids, I really recommend booking an apartment or aparthotel outside the city center but close to transit—maybe in the 15th or 17th arrondissement.
-You’ll get quieter streets, neighborhood shops, and an easier evening routine (read: less noise, more sleep).
+For exploring spots that are a bit less touristy with the kids I’d really suggest booking an apartment, or even an aparthotel, a little out of the city center but still near transit.
+Like maybe in the 15th or 17th arrondissement.
+You’ll notice it’s calmer on the streets, you get those local, neighborhood shops that feel more real, and overall an easier evening routine, meaning less noise and more sleep.
 Plus, staying locally can save some money for those extra crepes and carousel rides!

 If you’re skipping Paris altogether, regional cities like Metz, Lille, or Nantes personally surprised me with their welcome for families.
 And thanks to France’s network of airports, you can easily start your trip somewhere other than the capital—saving you hours of travel and crowded transfers.